Pisaster ochraceus and tidepool diversity. Pillar Point, San Mateo County, CA

 - Download the iNaturalist app for iPhone or Android

 - Create an account to start making observations

-- Head to the coast on your own or with a group between June 13 – 20!
-Make and share observations of plants and animals you see, especially species on our Most-Wanted list
+- Head to the coast on your own or with your family or quarantine bubble to make and share observations of plants and animals you see, especially species on our Most-Wanted list

 - Never remove any animals or seaweeds.

 - Take care to step on bare rock wherever possible.